Persistence

 LocalServer32: Remote Access to Machine

-The LocalServer32 key represents a path to an executable (exe) implementation of a process, meaning that when an application is run, it refers to the COM keys and executes an EXE file.
+Specifically, the LocalServer32 key represents a path to an executable (EXE) implementation of a process.
+This means that when an application runs, it refers to the COM keys and executes the corresponding EXE file.

 To find all the hijackable localserver32 COM keys, the following procmon filters can be used: